otalk/getUserMedia/README.md

 # getUserMedia

-## What?
+## What is this?

+A tiny browser module that gives us a simple API for getting access to a user's camera or microphone by wrapping the `navigator.getUserMedia` API in modern browsers.

-Tiny cross-browser module that wraps `navigator.getUserMedia` and gives us cleaner error-first API and cross-browser handling.
+It gives us a cleaner node.js-style, error-first API and cross-browser handling.
 No browser support checking necessary, lack of support is treated in the same way as when the user rejects the request: the callback gets passed an error as the first argument.

-Suitable for use with browserify/commonJS on the client.
+Suitable for use with browserify/CommonJS on the client.

+If you're not using browserify or you want AMD support use `getusermedia.bundle.js`.

 ## Installing